mmbman/Katagiri/annotated-fukanzazengi.md

 The text annotated here is the [Sōtōshū translation of *Fukanzazengi* (external link)](https://www.sotozen.com/eng/zazen/advice/fukanzanzeng.html), which is used by many English-speaking Zen centers.
 Alternative translations by Katagiri Roshi are provided where they are available.
 (No single English translation of *Fukanzazengi* should be taken as authoritative.
 For a comparison of six English translations of *Fukanzazengi*, see [“Fukanzazengi: 6 translations” (external link)](https://zendogen.es/textos-zen-pdf/Fukanzazengi-6-translations.pdf).)

-This is very much a work in progress; I will update this page as I transcribe talks and find additional references.
+This is very much a work in progress.
+I will update this page as I transcribe talks and find additional references.

 ---